-Teej Festival is a monsoon festival celebrated by women of northern and western States of India on the third day of Shravan month.
-The festival is dedicated to Goddess Parvati where women fast and pray to Goddess for there martial bliss.
+Teej Festival is a monsoon festival celebrated by women of northern and Western States of India on the third day of Shravan month.
+The festival is dedicated to Goddess Parvati where women fast and pray to Goddess for there marital bliss.

 The festival is celebrated to honor Goddess Parvati devotion to her husband Lord Shiva.
 It is believed that Goddess Parvati fasted for 100 years and took 108 births to be accepted by Lord Shiva as his wife.
 So the moment was declared exceptionally auspicious for womenfolks and it is said that whosoever invokes her on this day would be blessed with a happy married life.

 In celebrating divine love, the festival of Teej also strengthens marital bonds & the joy of devotion & togetherness.
 Women wear red, green and yellow colors and bejeweled themselves to look beautiful, they sit in decorated swings and sing traditional songs to celebrate the marriage of Shiva and Parvati.

 There are three Teej festivals celebrated during the Sawan season, which are Hariyali Teej, Kajari Teej, and Hartalika Teej.

 In 2019, Haryali Teej will take place on August 3, Kajari Teej on August 18, and Hartalika Teej on September 1.

 Hariyali Teej (Green Teej), Chhoti Teej, or Sharavan Teej is celebrated on the third day of the Sharawan and is the Shukla Paksha Tritiya in Shravana month.
 It is celebrated during Sawan which is monsoon or rainy season when the surrounding becomes green hence it was named Hariyali Teej.